jethi/meow/README.md

 meow --generate
 ```

-Edit the template file to generate perfect html pages according to you liking.
+Edit the template file to generate perfect html pages according to your liking.

 ## Features